Xetibo/ReSet-Doc/sections/literature.typ

 This is because at the same time the layout in first place is also the default keyboard layout The usage of such form control can be seen in Windows and Gnome Settings. \
-The user can also add a new layout with "Add layout" button, whicih places the new layout at the bottom of the list.
+The user can also add a new layout with "Add layout" button, which places the new layout at the bottom of the list.
 By clicking on the three dots on the right, the user can open a context menu to remove the layout.